-The application of the Commission method assumes that the aggregate output gap does not significantly differ from the gaps of tax bases.
+The application of the Commission method, which is built on the same results of OECD method, assumes that the aggregate output gap does not significantly differ from the gaps of tax bases.
 This approach also assumes that tax codes do not change a lot, since OECD calculations are based on a fixed date of tax codes (1996).
 There is a further assumption related to the constant composition of the budget because the Commission, unlike the OECD, calculates an aggregate sensitivity parameter of the budget, weighting the OECD elasticities by fixed weights of budget items.